RutujaPawale/Selection-And-Bubble-Sort/README.md

 Fifth Pass:
 At last the largest value present in the array automatically get placed at the last position in the array The resulted array is the sorted array.

+# How does Bubble Sort Algorithm work?
+  In Bubble Sort algorithm,
+  -- Traverse from left and compare adjacent elements and the higher one is placed at right side.
+  -- In this way, the largest element is moved to the rightmost end at first.
+  -- This process is then continued to find the second largest and place it and so on until the data is sorted.

+  Total no. of passes: n-1
+  Total no. of comparisons: n*(n-1)/2